destinyae/act/doc/src/internals.md

 Stages that need to present errors to the user should return an instance of the `Error` type defined in [Error.hs](https://github.com/ethereum/act/blob/master/src/Error.hs).
 This is a modified instance of [Data.Validation](https://hackage.haskell.org/package/validation-1.1.2) specialised to the act context.
-This type allows us to accumulate multiple error messsages (useful if e.g. multiple syntax errors are present), and we also have unified routines to pretty print these messages.
+This type allows us to accumulate multiple error messages (useful if e.g. multiple syntax errors are present), and we also have unified routines to print these messages pretty.